sarahlehman/smalltownkitten/content/post/the-whole-gray-hair-thing.md

 When I saw the first gray hair appear, I wasn’t upset.
-I was a little excited even. *If I position my hair in a way so you can see this single strand, maybe I’ll get carded less.* But as I began to see more strands change, I started to panic.
-Can I really go through with this?
+I was a little excited even. *If I position my hair in a way so you can see this single strand, maybe I’ll get carded less.* But as I began to see more strands change, I started to panic. *Can I really go through with this?
 Is this what I want to do?
 This isn’t how I pictured it, mainly because my hair isn't actually coming in gray at all.
-It’s coming in *white*.
+It’s coming in white.
 So instead of looking like Stacy London with her signature gray streak, there is a definite Mrs. Claus vibe emerging.
 Is there a Mrs. Claus look-a-like competition in my future?
 Maybe I should stop wearing red.
 Or maybe I should lean into this and buy one of those bonnet things.
-Everyone’s always talking about how great it is to have a side hustle.
-These thoughts might seem like an over-reaction, but I just felt like I missed a step.
+Everyone’s always talking about how great it is to have a side hustle.* These thoughts might seem like an over-reaction, but I just felt like I missed a step.
 I imagined myself seamlessly transitioning from brown to gray to (eventually) white, but now I am thinking we are going straight to